them-es/Billy/readme.txt

 = 1.9.2 =
 * Invoice and Quote number formatting: Use current date instead of post date if the post is unpublished
 * Dashboard widget: Remove output sanitization as this caused issues when meta data errors were found
-* Add a nonce verifiction to the undocumented "fix_invoices" function
+* Add a nonce verification to the undocumented "fix_invoices" function

 = 1.9.1 =
 * Allow to disable Geocoding